 While this depends somewhat on the type of brick or CMU selected, the cost is normally very comparable.
 If you decide to get specialty blocks that weigh less or offer extra insulation, the price will be a little bit higher.
 When it comes to installation costs, though, bricks may be slightly more expensive.
 Brick masonry is more difficult, so you’re paying for someone with a lot of skill and experience.

 Brick and Concrete Masonry Near Dallas

-Here at Brick Experts, we’ve completed all kinds of masonry projects from Southlake to Plano and in the surrounding areas.
+, we’ve completed all kinds of masonry projects from Southlake to Plano and in the surrounding areas.
+Whether you're looking for masonry vs. concrete, we will be able to guide you in the right direction.
 Our masons are certified and have high levels of skill from their years of experience.
 Ask us for a quote

 with no obligation, and a member of our team will help you choose the perfect building material.